AliIzadii/HuffmanCoding/README.md

 # Huffman-Coding
-Text File Compression using Huffman Tree
+Text File Compression using Huffman Tree.
 In this project we are going to use a special tree data structure called the Hoffman Tree to compress the text file.
 This program have the following capabilities:
 1. Receive a text file as input (receive the file address and process it) and convert it to a zip file.